aggviolinist/AWS_SA/secrets-manager/readme.md

 # We are going to be using Secrets Manager to;
 # 1. Get Username $ password from AWS Secrets Manager
-# 2. Input our own password to AWS Secrets Manager
 ## Tools & Services
 ### CloudFormation
 ### AWS Secrets Manager